Tedis32/clada/README.md

 ## Font

 This template uses the `Inter` Font family from the [Google Fonts Library](https://fonts.google.com/specimen/Inter).
-Crator uses the new Next.js font system with `next/font` which allows you to conveniently use Google Fonts with performance and privacy in mind.
+Clada uses the new Next.js font system with `next/font` which allows you to conveniently use Google Fonts with performance and privacy in mind.

 ## Icons